17 Calm Dog Breeds with Easygoing Personalities

-“Their temperament often makes them great service and therapy dogs, and, while they can be playful and have a lot of energy in their youth, a four-year-old golden retriever that’s emotionally and physically satisfied is most likely going to be calmer than a puppy of the same breed, says Laura Nativo, CPDT-KA, KPACTP, a certified dog trainer advisor for DOGTV.
+“Their temperament often makes them great service and therapy dogs, and while they can be playful and have a lot of energy in their youth, a 4-year-old golden retriever that’s emotionally and physically satisfied is most likely going to be calmer than a puppy of the same breed,” says Laura Nativo, a certified dog trainer advisor for DOGTV.

-That’s not to say “Tibbies” are couch potatoes.
+That’s not to say that “Tibbies” are couch potatoes.
 Like most dogs, they like to whoop it up during playtime.
-Once they get their fix for the day, their two favorite spots are on your lap or perched high on the back of the sofa so that they can quietly keep an eye on things.
+Once they get their fix for the day, their two favorite spots are on your lap or perched high on the back of the sofa so they can quietly keep an eye on things.

 Cavan Images/Getty Images

 A mountain dog breed known for heroic rescues is presumably calm and collected, but those traits aren’t necessarily a given, Nativo says.
-“If you have an adult St. Bernard, who’s been well-trained, well-bred, well-socialized, and is getting their physical and emotional needs met, they’re generally going to be a lot more calm and relaxed inside the house.”
+“If you have an adult Saint Bernard, who’s been well trained, well bred, well socialized, and is getting their physical and emotional needs met, they’re generally going to be a lot more calm and relaxed inside the house.”

 Ekaterina Naumova/Getty Images